azdavis/azdavis.net/src/simple-js-game/index.md

 ## Try to change the board

 We need a function that, given a row and a column, tries to switch that tile to red, and the surrounding tiles to their colors.
-We'll call it `tryChangeBoard`.

     // tryChangeBoard(r: number, c: number): boolean
     // REQUIRES: 0 <= r < number of rows and 0 <= c < number of columns.